 I was then introduced to an amazing online assessment tool at Careercruising.com called Career Matchmaker.
-You just answer a series of questions asking your preferences of work, skills, activities and environments you enjoy most and it matches you up with ideal careers.
+You just answer a series of detailed questions asking for your preferences of work, skills, activities and environments you enjoy most and it matches you up with ideal careers.

 My top 3 were: